DaChezePufz/BTEC_IoT_U19/README.md

 When booting up, you will be presented with the login screen, use the following credentials:

 > User: radxa
->
 > Pass: radxa

-Next, open up Terminal with
+Next, open up Terminal with:

 > Ctrl + Alt + T